sameerkewal/PLSQL/Sameer/intro/packages/packages.md

 ## SERIALLY_REUSABLE:
 - Trying to access a SERIALLY_REUSABLE package from a database trigger, or from a PL/SQL subprogram invoked by a SQL statement, raises an error
+- An explicit cursor in a serially_reusable package remains open untl u either close it or its server call(work unit) ends.
+To reopen it u must make a new server call.